-Find out how 43 clients benefited from different Mentoring Solutions.
+More than 150 clients benefited from different Mentoring Solutions.
+Here are 43:

 These examples illustrate that one-size-fits-all will not work, because each situation is different.
 Each Program has different business reasons for starting, different kinds of participants at different career stages, with different needs and goals, which require different amounts of time and effort to produce different outcomes.
 Hence, different Programs must be planned for Mentoring, Skill Coaching and Knowledge Solutions.
 Each Program example below was carefully designed and implemented with input from key stakeholders.